ttyelud/dracht.io/docs/drachtio-server/3-configuring.md

 Additionally, when using tls on admin connections from applications, you must specify a dhparam file that contains the Diffie-Hellman (dh) parameters.
 (This is not required if you are only using TLS to secure SIP connections).

-Finally, you can optionally specify the minimum acceptable TLS version (1.0, 1,1, 1,2).
+Finally, you can optionally specify the minimum acceptable TLS version (1.0, 1.1, or 1.2).
 If not specified, TLS 1.0 and above will be accepted

 ```xml
 <tls>